 Todoist has quietly become one of the best options here.
 Its AI-powered natural language input lets you type "Call James about the pitch next Tuesday at 3pm" and it just works — task created, date set, no clicking through modal windows.
 The AI assistant can break large tasks into subtasks, suggest deadlines based on your habits, and surface tasks you've been procrastinating on.
 It's not flashy.
 It just works.

 For email specifically, Spark Mail deserves a mention.
-We've covered broader email tooling in our Best AI Email Tools 2026 guide, but the short version: Spark's AI summaries and smart replies cut my email processing time by roughly a third.
+We've covered broader email tooling in our Best AI Email Tools 2026 guide, but the short version: Spark's AI summaries and smart replies can meaningfully cut email processing time.
 For a freelancer who bills by the hour, that's real money saved.

 The honest answer for most freelancers: ChatGPT Plus + Todoist is the winning combination.
 Total cost around $24/month (~£19).
 You get a world-class AI brain and a frictionless task manager.
 You don't need the complexity of Notion unless you're building a personal wiki alongside your task system.